 Today I’m going to tell you about saving money with Plum.
 I don’t know about you, but I’ve always struggled with saving money (and managing money altogether if I’m honest).
 If it’s in my bank account it is in there – and if I need it, I need it, but if not, so be it.
 It’s not a great way to live, and I’ve had enough boiler or car issues over the years to know how important it is to build up a buffer that you can dip in to in an emergency.

 You connect it with your bank through some magic technology malarkey and off you you.
 Signing up only takes a few minutes.

 The Plum algorithm looks at your spending, and what is coming in to your account, and then every few days, calculates an amount it can move over into a savings account for you.
 It does this via direct debit which you set up and authorise as part of the signup process.
+At any time you can access these savings and move them back to your bank account or another account (when I reach £100 I transfer it back to my bank account and then move it over to my savings account).
+You can adjust the settings so you can choose the frequency of savings and also some additional options like make extra savings on rainy days and round up purchases every week.

-At any time you can send Plum a message and ask a question, or ask for your balances.
-Every day it will automatically connect to your bank and tell you your latest bank balance which helps keep an eye on your spending, and also mean you can avoid going overdrawn or incur bank charges.
+Every day it will automatically connect to your bank and tell you your latest bank balance and give you a notification.
+This helps me keep an eye on my spending, and it can also mean you can avoid going overdrawn or incur bank charges.
 It has definitely made me more aware of my bank balance and spending habits.

 You can at any point get a full summary of your account, and your payments that have been made in to it – just like any online banking system.
 You can also select a withdrawal at any point should that unexpected expense pop up!

 Plum has really helped me manage my money better, and I’m looking forward to building up my savings as time goes on.
 As I have found a product which I really believe in, I wanted to share it with you and you can get it now via this link!!
 Happy savings!!!